Joakim Vujić: Work

-Theatre

-Vujić is best known and most esteemed for his work for the theatre.
-It was Joakim Vujić who organized stage performances among the Serbs of the Habsburg monarchy and the Principality of Serbia.
-There were Serbian theatrical companies at the time in Novi Sad, Pančevo, Kikinda, Sombor, and other places in Vojvodina.
-The Theatre of the Princedom of Serbia was established in 1834 in Kragujevac, the capital of the newly formed Principality.
-It continued also when the capital was moved to Belgrade in 1841.

-Vujić is the organizer of the first theatrical performance in Serbian, which took place in the Hungarian theatre "Rondella" in Budapest on 24 August 1813.
-From 1813, if not earlier, to 1839 he organised, with the help of secondary school pupils and adult amateurs, performances in the Serbian language in many towns of the Austrian Empire.
+Vujić is best known and most esteemed for his work in theatre.
+He organized stage performances in the Serb community of the Habsburg monarchy and in the Principality of Serbia.
+There were Serb theatrical companies at the time in Novi Sad, Pančevo, Kikinda, Sombor, and other places in Vojvodina.
+He was the first director of the Princely Serbian Theatre in Kragujevac founded in 1835.
+He is known as the Father of Serbian Theatre.
+Vujić was the organizer of the first theatrical performance in Serbian, which took place in the Hungarian theatre "Rondella" in Budapest on 24 August 1813.
+From 1813, if not earlier, to 1839 he organized, with the help of secondary school pupils and adult amateurs, performances in the Serbian language in many towns of the Austrian Empire.

 Joakim Vujić translated or adapted 28 dramatic works.
 He was chiefly interested in German drama and August von Kotzebue seems to have been his favorite playwright, for he translated eight of Kotzebue's plays.
 He began his "studies of theatre arts" in Bratislava during his regular studies; he continued them in Trieste in Italy, and completed them in Budapest (1810–1815).
 The crucial event in his theatrical career was the performance of István Balog's heroic play about Karađorđe and the liberation of Belgrade, presented in the Hungarian Theatre in Budapest in 1812.

-His productions of "Black George or The Liberation of Belgrade from the Turks" in Szeged (1815) and Novi Sad (1815) set into motion the complex machinery of the Imperial military and civilian censorship, which put a stop to the further presentation of the play and other similar productions.
+His production of Black George or The Liberation of Belgrade from the Turks in Szeged and Novi Sad in 1815 led to censorship of the play and similar productions.

 He produced about 25–30 plays in all, each of which represented a specific national and cultural achievement.
-He usually staged his translations and adaptations, and he ended his theatrical career with a production of Jovan Sterija Popović's popular comedy "Kir Janja" (Pančevo, 1839).
+He usually staged his translations and adaptations, and he ended his theatrical career with a production of Jovan Sterija Popović's popular comedy Kir Janja (Pančevo, 1839).